5 Tips for Managing School or Work Stress

 If you are feeling a bit disconnected, call or text your family member or your loved one to see when they are available to spend some time together.
 And, if you live in the same home as your family, try to have some distraction-free time where you put down your devices and focus on truly being with each other even if it is just for a short time - perhaps at dinner.
 This can help you feel you are prioritizing one another and your relationship.

 2. Stop working/studying at a consistent time each evening

 Turning off the computer or phone can be challenging, especially when you are feeling pressure with a deadline rapidly approaching, a project getting close to completion, or when you have a flooded inbox and really want to get through just one more email before logging off…Do we ever really stop at just one more email though?
 That one email will become five more, then ten more, and before you know it, it’s 8:00pm and you haven’t had a chance to think about what’s for dinner!

 Unfortunately, the workload and to-do list doesn’t seem to get any shorter or easier and so there simply needs to be a time of day that you try to stick with as your cutoff time.
 Once that time comes, you stop studying and working and make a conscious effort to close everything down and change over into your personal time.
 Having an established start and end time for your day helps your mind and body learn when it is time to study or work and when it is time for rest.
 This routine can be very helpful for maintaining consistency in your day and week.

 An idea that might make this easier is pairing an activity with the transition, such as listening to music that you love, going to the gym, or, if you work from home, perhaps going outside for a short walk.
-By shifting into something else once you are done work or school for the day, this can help you let go and turn your attention to a hobby or pursuit that you enjoy.
+Shifting into something else once you are done with work or school for the day can help you let go and turn your attention to a hobby or pursuit that you enjoy.